fiso64/slsk-batchdl/README.md

 Create an app and add http://localhost:48721/callback as a redirect url in its settings.

 ### Bandcamp
-An bandcamp url: Download a single track, and album, or an artist's entire discography.
+A bandcamp url: Download a single track, and album, or an artist's entire discography.
 Extracts the artist name, album name and sets --album-track-count="n+", where n is the number of visible tracks on the bandcamp page.